 What are NOVAC meetings like?

-Meetings start at 7:00 PM, generally on the second Sunday of every month (with the exception of May, when we meet earlier or later to avoid a conflict with Mother’s Day).
-If you come earlier you can do a little socializing.
-The first part of the meeting is club business, during which the officers make reports about their activities and areas of responsibility.
-The next part of the meeting usually includes:
+Currently, all NOVAC meetings are being held online.
+Meetings start at 7:30 PM, generally on the second Sunday of every month (with the exception of May, when we meet earlier or later to avoid a conflict with Mother’s Day).
+The first part of the meeting generally includes:

 - Q&A, where beginning astronomers are encouraged to ask questions to be answered by more experienced members.

-The final part of the meeting is a program, usually by one of the members, but sometimes by “outside experts”.
-We’ve had presenters from all aspects of Astronomy.
-Here is a listing of upcoming speakers, a listing of past speakers, their lecture topics, and copies of slideshow presentations and video coverage where available.
+The final part of the meeting is a program, usually by outside experts, but sometimes by one of the members.
+We’ve had presenters from all aspects of Astronomy including scientists from NASA and other premier organizations, cosmologists, and photographers.

 NOVAC’s general meetings are open to club members and the general public alike.
 We welcome all ages and interest levels!
 Children under 18 need to be accompanied by a parent or legal guardian while they are at NOVAC events.